piechartssuck/courses/content/syllabus/index.md

 ### Zoom

-One-on-one video conferences can be created via the class [calendar](https://calendly.com/nopiecharts/short15) in 15 minute increments.
+One-on-one video conferences can be created via the class <a href='https://calendly.com/nopiecharts/short15' target='_blank'>calendar</a> in 15 minute increments.
 If you require more than 15 minutes, please schedule additional back-to-back sessions.

 ## Course Policies